-Field Name Description

-Country.Input The three-letter ISO 3166-1 Alpha 3 country code as it was input.

-For the United Arab Emirates, the country code is ARE.

-For Bahrain, the country code is BHR.

-For Egypt, the country code is EGY.

-For Iraq, the country code is IRQ.

-For Jordan, the country code is JOR.

-For Kuwait, the country code is KWT.

-For Chan, the country code is LBN.

-For Oman, the country code is OMN.

-For Qatar, the country code is QAT.

-For Saudi Arabia, the country code is SAU.

-For Yemen, the country code is YEM.
+Field Name Description The three-letter ISO 3166-1 Alpha 3 country code as it was input.
+Country.Input For Aruba, the country code is ABW.
+For Belize, the country code is BLZ.
+For Bermuda, the country code is BMU.
+For Bolivia, the country code is BOL.
+For Barbados, the country code is BRB.
+For Costa Rica, the country code is CRI.
+For Cuba, the country code is CUB.
+For Dominican Republic, the country code is DOM.
+For Ecuador, the country code is ECU.
+For Guatemala, the country code is GTM.
+For Guyana, the country code is GUY.
+For Honduras, the country code is HND.
+For Jamaica, the country code is JAM.
+For Saint Kitts and Nevis, the country code is KNA.
+For Nicaragua, the country code is NIC.
+For Panama, the country code is PAN.
+For Peru, the country code is PER.
+For Paraguay, the country code is PRY For El Salvador, the country code is SLV For Suriname, the country code is SUR.
+For Trinidad and Tobago, the country code is TTO.
 Addresses for countries that do not have a dedicated geocoding stage return the country code associated with the input address.
 For example, Vatican City addresses return VAT in the Country field, regardless of whether VAT or ITA (Italy) was passed as the country code.
-Similarly, addresses in Martinique return MTQ (rather than FRA) in the Country field.
+Similarly, addresses in Martinique return MTQ

+(rather than FRA) in the Country field.
-County The meaning of county varies by country.

-The majority of countries in the Middle East database (XM1) do not use a county or equivalent as part of an address.

-ARE (United Arab Emirates)-Not used

-BHR (Bahrain)-Not used

-EGY (Egypt)-Not used

-• IRQ (Iraq)-Not used

-KWT (Kuwait)-Not usedLBN (Lebanon)-Not used

-OMN (Oman)-Not used

-QAT (Qatar)-Not used

-SAU (Saudi Arabia)-Not used

-VNM (Vietnam)-District

-This field is not used with countries included with the Middle East bundle (Product Code XM1).
-These African countries generally have less comprehensive address coverage.
+Field Name Description County The meaning of county varies by country.
+The majority of countries in the Latin American database (XL1) do not use a county or equivalent as part of an address.
+ABW (Aruba)-Not used BLZ (Belize)-Not used BMU (Bermuda)-Not used BOL (Bolivia)-Not used BRB (Barbados)-Not used CRI (Costa Rica)-Not used CUB (Cuba)-Not used DOM (Dominican Republic)-Not used ECU (Ecuador)-Not used GTM (Guatemala)-Not used GUY (Guyana)-Not used HND (Honduras)-Not used HND (Honduras)-Not used JAM (Jamaica)-Not used KNA (St Kitts and Nevis)-Not used PAN (Panama)-Not used PER (Peru)-Not used PER (Peru)-Not used TO (Trinidad and Tobago)-Not used TTO (Trinidad and Tobago)-Not used This field is not used with countries included with the Latin American database (Product Code XL1).
+These Latin America countries generally have less comprehensive address coverage.
 FirmName Name of the company or a place name.

-Field Name Description FirmName.Input Name of the company or a place name as it was input.
+FirmName.Input Name of the company or a place name as it was input.
 FormattedInputStreet.Input The street as it was input.
 Geocoder.MatchCode HouseNumber The building number for the matched location.
-For Japan, this field conta ins the lot number.
-HouseNumber.Input The building number for the matched location as it was input For Japan, this field contains the lot number.
+For Japan, this field contains the lot number.

+Field Name Description HouseNumber.Input The building number for the matched location as it was input For Japan, this field contains the lot number.
 HouseNumberHigh The highest house number of the range in which the address resides.
 HouseNumberLow The lowest house number of the range in which the address resides.
-HouseNumberParity Indicates if the house number range contains even or odd numbers or both.
-E Even 0 Odd В Both U Unknown IntersectionIdStreet2.Input The second street in an intersection address as it was input.
+HouseNumberParity Indicates if the house num ber range contains even or odd numbers or both.
+Even 0 Odd В Both U Unknown IntersectionIdStreet2.Input The second street in an intersection address as it was input.
 IsCloseMatch Indicates whether candidate is a close match.
 Language For reverse geocoded candidates, the two-character language code is returned.
 LastLine Complete last address line (city, state/province, and postal code).
+Latitude Latitude of the candidate.
+LeadingDirectional Street directional that precedes the street name.
+For example, the N in 138 N Main Street.
+LeadingDirectional.Input Street directional that precedes the street name as it was input.